Jose Mourinho is one of the most highly rated managers in world soccer - but he is known for not taking defeat well.

 Liverpool ended Chelsea's 2005 European campaign with a 1-0 victory at Anfield thanks to a heavily disputed Luis Garcia goal.

-Chelsea were adamant the ball never crossed the line as William Gallas cleared, but referee Lubos Michel and his assistant gave the goal.
+Chelsea was adamant the ball never crossed the line as William Gallas cleared, but referee Lubos Michel and his assistant gave the goal.

-Liverpool then defended for their lives to seal a place in the final at the expense of Jose Mourinho's side.
+Liverpool then defended for its lives to seal a place in the final at the expense of Jose Mourinho's side.